Tre Antarktisorganisationer utlyser stipendier för forskare tidigt i karriären.

-Organisationerna är: Council of Managers of National Antarctic Programmes (COMNAP), Scientific Committee on Antarctic Research (SCAR), Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) och International Association of Antarctica Tour Operators (IAATO) som samarbetar för att locka till sig begåvade yngre forskare, forskare, ingenjörer, miljöchefer och andra yrkesgrupper.
+Organisationerna är: Council of Managers of National Antarctic Programmes (COMNAP), Scientific Committee on Antarctic Research (SCAR) och International Association of Antarctica Tour Operators (IAATO) och de samarbetar för att locka till sig begåvade yngre forskare, forskare, ingenjörer, miljöchefer och andra yrkesgrupper.
 Syftet är att stärka det internationella forskningssamarbetet inom områden som klimat, biologisk mångfald, humaniora och astrofysik.

 Antarctic Organisations Launch Fellowships and Scholarship Opportunities

-SCAR will offer three to four fellowships of up to USD $15,000 each for 2021.
+Following the recent launch of the Polar Initiative (https://www.fpa2.org/en/initiatives/the-polar-initiative-012) the Prince Albert II of Monaco Foundation has funded an additional SCAR fellowship and as a result, SCAR will offer in total four to five fellowships of up to USD $15,000 each for 2022.
 The details for the SCAR scheme will be similar to previous years but with the opportunity for applicants to propose partly or entirely remote Fellowships to reflect the impact of Covid19 related travel restrictions.
-The deadline for the SCAR fellowship applications is 30 June 2021.
+The deadline for the SCAR fellowship applications is 31 August 2022.

 All opportunities are being jointly promoted by the organisations involved.